 Patient Centered Medical Home (PCMH)

-The NCQA Patient-Centered Medical Home is a model of primary care that combines teamwork and information technology to improve care, improve patients’ experience of care and reduce costs.
+The Patient-Centered Medical Home is a model of primary care that combines teamwork and information technology to improve care, improve patients’ experience of care and reduce costs.
 Medical homes foster ongoing partnerships between patients and their personal clinicians, instead of approaching care as the sum of episodic office visits.
-Each patient’s care is overseen by clinician-led care teams that coordinate treatment across the health care system.
+Each patient’s care is overseen by clinician-led care team that coordinate treatment across the health care system.
 Research shows that medical homes can lead to higher quality and lower costs, and can improve patient and provider reported experiences of care.

-The NCQA Patient Centered Medical Home is a model of primary care.
-That combines teamwork and information technology to improve care, improve patients’ experience of care and reduce costs.
 A Medical Home is called a “Home” because we'd like our office to be the first place you think of for all your medical needs.
 Our goal is to make it easy and comfortable to get the care you need in a way that works best for you.
 As a PCMH provider we are focused on the “Whole Person “by providing all of your health care needs or arranging appropriate care with other qualified professionals.

 As a Primary Care Provider our responsibilities are: